olafwied/olafwied.github.io/_posts/core-samples/2018-06-01 Introduction to the EM-Algorithm.md

 ## Introduction to the Expectation-Maximization Algorithm
 ### The Gaussian Mixture Model (GMM)

 The Gaussian Mixture Model is quite simple.
-We assume the data is generated from a mixture of Gaussian variables, namely:
+We assume the data is generated from a mixture of Gaussian variables, i.e.:

 $P(x|\theta) = w_1 \cdot N(x|\mu_1, \Sigma_1) + \ldots + w_K \cdot N(x|\mu_K, \Sigma_K)$ where $\theta$ is the set of all parameters, in this case the location vectors and covariance matrices $\{\mu_1,\ldots,\mu_K,\Sigma_1,\ldots,\Sigma_K\}$ and $K$ is the number of "mixtures".